How To Create Great Music Using Fingerpicking Patterns On Guitar

 Common Fingerpicking Patterns For Guitar

 The following is perhaps the most common and useful fingerpicking pattern that you are likely to come across.
-I like to refer to it as the clawhammer fingerpicking pattern, although strictly speaking it’s not the clawhammer technique associated with the banjo.
+It is known as the travis picking pattern.

-Here is a basic clawhammer fingerpicking pattern on the open strings of the guitar:
+Here is a basic travis picking pattern on the open strings of the guitar:

 Creative Fingerpicking Guitar Clawhammer Pattern